-Wesley Prep will provide a learning environment where:
+Wesley Prep provides a learning environment where:

 - Children are enthusiastic about learning.